 Yescarta is a CAR T-cell therapy product indicated for the treatment of B cell malignancies such as non-Hodgkin lymphoma, acute lymphoblastic leukemia, mantle cell lymphoma, chronic lymphoid leukemia and diffuse large B-Cell lymphoma.
-Approved by U.S. FDA in October 2017; pending MAA in Europe as of July 2017.
+Approved by U.S. FDA in October 2017.
+Approved by the EC in August 2018.

 An allogeneic therapy using T-cells genetically modified with a retroviral vector for the treatment of Graft vs. Host Disease, Hematopoietic Stem Cell Transplantation.
 Approved by EMA in August 2016.

 Autologous Cellular Immunotherapy for the treatment of asymptomatic or minimally symptomatic metastatic castrate resistant (hormone refractory) prostate cancer.
 BLA approved by the FDA in 2010.

 A medicine for anticancer cell immunotherapy, made with T-lymphocyte incubated and activated after extraction from the blood of a patient.
 Conditionally approved in S. Korea in June 2007.